 A Dividend is a distribution of earnings from a stock or a Mutual Fund.
-In Mutual Fund schemes dividends are distributed when the fund has booked profits on sale of securities in its portfolio.
+In Mutual Fund schemes dividends are distributed when the fund has booked profits on the sale of securities in its portfolio.

 As per regulation, a fund can declare dividends only from the gains it has made from the sale of securities in the portfolio, or through any current income in the form of interest or dividends.
-Such gains are transferred to a Dividend Equalization Reserve, and at the discretion of the trustees a dividend is declared.
+Such gains are transferred to a Dividend Equalization Reserve, and at the discretion of the trustees, a dividend is declared.

-Dividends from Mutual Fund schemes, while being tax free in the hands of the investor, have a Dividend Distribution Tax (DDT) deducted at source.
+Dividends from Mutual Fund schemes, while being tax-free in the hands of the investor, have a Dividend Distribution Tax (DDT) deducted at source.